JEK-III/DPLandscapePaper/DP_Landscape_Roadmap.md

 ### Simple case
-Very good consensus: 5 element citation- creator(s), title, year, publisher, identifier Corresponds to DataCite required metadata, TR DCI Familiar looking
+Very good consensus: 5 element citation- creator(s), title, year, publisher, identifier Corresponds to DataCite required metadata, TR DCI, CODATA report.
+Familiar looking

 ### Deep citation
 Problem: if you only used part of a dataset, you may need/want to cite exactly the subset you used.
 Hard to come up with a general solution that works for any kind of dataset
 Solutions: describe in text, include date range or list of variables in citation.
+Include some recommendations

 ### Dynamic data
 Problem: unlike journal articles, many datasets change over time.
 Two kinds of dynamic datasets that we have to think about: add-only and fully revisable
 Solutions: add-on can have access date, date range, range of record IDs (whatever those are) revisable can have version numbers
-"time-slice" and "snapshot"
+"time-slice" and "snapshot" from DCC
+Include recommendations

-DataCite recommends, but does not require that the object pointed to be immutable
+DataCite recommends, but does not require that the object pointed to be immutable.
+Find a counterexample

 ### Just-in-time IDs ###
 Solution to both problems: the researcher citing the dataset mints a new ID to refer to whatever they want